 (d) A person commits an offense if the person:

-(1) possesses a controlled substance or dangerous drug while in a correctional facility or civil commitment facility or on property owned, used, or controlled by a correctional facility or civil commitment facility; or
+(1) possesses an alcoholic beverage, controlled substance, or dangerous drug while in a correctional facility or civil commitment facility or on property owned, used, or controlled by a correctional facility or civil commitment facility; or

 (2) possesses a deadly weapon while in a correctional facility or civil commitment facility.

-How can I be charged with Prohibited Substances and Items in Correctional Facility?
+How can I be charged with a Prohibited Substances and Items in Correctional Facility offense in Texas?

-What is the punishment for Prohibited Substances and Items in Correctional Facility?
+What is the penalty for a Texas Prohibited Substances and Items in Correctional Facility offense?

 A conviction for Prohibited Substances and Items in Correctional Facilityis punished as a felony of the third degree,[2] with a maximum possible fine under Texas state law of up to $10,000 and jail time of up to ten years.